World Wide Words logo

-As opposed to pangrammatists, who strive to crowd all the letters of the alphabet into a composition of the very briefest scope, a lipogrammatist systematically leaves one of them out.
+As opposed to pangrammatists, who strive to crowd all the letters of the alphabet into a composition of the very briefest scope, a lipogrammatist systematically leaves one letter of the alphabet out to produce the whimsical composition called a lipogram.
 This ditty from the nineteenth century avoids a certain vowel:

 A jovial swain may rack his brain,